don-makav3li666/Online-Retail-Analysis/README.md

 ##### Finding

- - Sales peaked from 8 AM to 7 PM.
-There is minimal purchasing activity from 8 PM to 7 AM.
+ - Sales peaked from 9 AM to 5 PM.
+There is a huge decline in purchasing activities from 6 PM.

-##### Insight
+##### Insights

- - Targeted marketing emails and promotions sent in the morning could capitalize on peak purchase hours.
+ - Peak Sales Hours Clustered Between 9 AM and 5 PM

+The data shows a significant increase in sales during hours 9 (8 AM - 9 AM) to 16 (4 PM - 5 PM), with a gradual peak at 10 AM (49,037), 11 AM (57,674), and continuing into the afternoon hours.
+This indicates that a majority of sales occur during standard business hours, likely driven by regular working hours when customers are most likely engaged in shopping or purchasing decisions.
+The sharp drop after 5 PM shows a clear decline in customer activity towards evening, which might be attributed to consumers completing their workday and shifting focus away from purchases.

+ - Late Night and Early Morning Low Sales

+Sales during the late-night and early-morning hours, such as 18 (7,974), 19 (3,705), and 20 (871), are significantly lower compared to mid-morning and afternoon hours.
+This suggests that consumers are less likely to engage in purchasing activities at these times, possibly due to typical sleep patterns or reduced online activity.

 #### II.
 Sales Trends by Month

  ##### Findings

-  - According to the data, November 2011 reached the peak with 3,021 invoices and 740,286 items sold, representing the highest monthly transaction count and quantity for the entire period.
-In contrast, December 2011 saw a drastic drop, with only 869 invoices and 226,333 items sold—the lowest recorded for both metrics.
+  - The months of October and November show the highest sales volume, with October reaching 2,275 sales and November seeing a peak of 3,021 sales.
+The sharp increase during these months indicates that certain seasonal factors or promotional events likely occurred, driving a higher volume of transactions.

+  - Based on the ordering of results, after November 2011, there is a noticeable decline in sales volume, with sales dropping from 3,021 in November to 869 in December.
+The drop is significant, indicating a potential seasonal dip or a lack of follow-up promotions to maintain engagement.

 ##### Insights

-  - This data highlights a pronounced seasonal sales pattern.
-The November spike indicates a surge likely tied to holiday shopping or major promotions, such as pre-holiday sales, which maximized customer purchases.
-The drop in December
-    2011 suggests that demand may have been largely met during November, leading to a slower December.
-This pattern could reflect consumer behavior where bulk purchasing happens early in the season, possibly due to anticipated stockouts or discount-driven purchases.
-However, there is not enough data to determine if this is a regular occurence.
+  - This increase in October and November could be attributed to factors like the approaching holiday season (e.g., Christmas or Black Friday), special promotions, or customer purchasing behaviors associated with the end of the year, where people often prepare for holidays and festivities.

+  - The sharp decline in December could suggest that after the holiday rush, customer demand drops off, as people may have finished their holiday shopping, or because of a lack of targeted post-holiday sales events.
+Alternatively, the post-holiday period might see reduced marketing efforts.

 #### III.
 SalesTrends by Day of Week

 ##### Findings

+  - Midweek Outperforms the Weekend in Sales

-  - With a total quantity sold of 4,689 and total revenue of $1,167,823, Thursday stands out as the strongest day in terms of both sales volume and revenue generation.
+    With a total transaction of 4,689 and total quantity sold of 1,167,823, Thursday stands out as the strongest day in terms of both sales volume and revenue generation.
-    Midweek Outperforms the Weekend in Sales:

-  - The top three days for both quantity and revenue are Thursday, Wednesday, and Tuesday.
+    Midweek Outperforms the Weekend in Sales.
+The top three days for both quantity and revenue are Thursday, Wednesday, and Tuesday.
 Together, they account for a significant share of total sales, indicating that midweek days are the peak sales period.

-    In contrast, Sunday shows the lowest sales, with only 2,207 items sold and a revenue of $467,732, suggesting a dip in customer activity on weekends.
+    In contrast, Sunday shows the lowest number of transactions, with only 2,207 transactions and a total quantity of goods sold at 467,732, suggesting a dip in customer activity on weekends.

    ##### Insight

-  - Since midweek days (Tuesday to Thursday) generate the highest sales, consider focusing marketing promotions or product launches on these days to capitalize on existing customer interest.
-For example, running a midweek sale could amplify already high traffic and increase revenue further.

-  - Sunday shows the lowest sales and revenue.
-This could be an opportunity to explore targeted promotions or discounts to encourage more purchases.
-Testing special weekend offers, like "Sunday-only discounts," might help capture a larger audience and boost end-of-week sales.
+  -  Sales are highest on Thursday and Wednesday, with these days generating 1,167,823 and 969,558 in revenue, respectively.
+This suggests that customers are more likely to make purchases mid-week, possibly due to people preparing for the upcoming weekend

+  - Sales are lower on Friday and especially on Sunday, generating 794,440 and 467,732 total quantity sold, respectively.
+This could be due to various factors: people may be less inclined to shop on Sundays as they prepare for the workweek ahead, and on Fridays, consumers may prioritize other weekend activities over shopping.
+Additionally, consumer purchasing behavior might be influenced by retail trends or store-specific scheduling, such as slower start to weekend promotions.

 #### IV.
 Repeat Purchase Patterns